 StrengthsFinder® vs Myers-Briggs (MBTI)

-FREE STRENGTHSFINDER® CONSULTATION: Please call today to schedule a free 30-minute consultation, (720) 312-8737, click here to directly book a consult.
+FREE CONSULTATION: Call today to schedule a free consultation, (303) 729-0611, or click here to directly book your consultation.

 If you’re considering taking a personality test and/or using a personality test as part of a team-building exercise, here is how StrengthsFinder® compares to the Myers-Briggs test.